 In the course of the debate in the Senate on the first of these two despatches, Mr. Toombs, the Senator from Georgia, contended that England had not in any degree violated the laws of the United States.
 Senator Pratt entertained the same opinion; but the feeling was for the most part the other way.
 The New York Tribune censures Mr. Marcy for having withheld all notification of the dismissal from the dismissed until after the Asia was safe beyond Sandy Hook, and out of reach of the telegraph ; and even then Mr. Crampton was not informed that the Consuls had also been dismissed, but was left to learn that important fact from the newspapers the next morning.
-The New York Times says that a disgraceful attempt was made on the Saturday night previous to Mr. Crampton's departure to insult him by setting up a serenade of tin kettles and implements of that class in derision beneath the windows of the English Consul's private residence.
-It was frustrated, however, by the active vigilance of the police.
-This is denied by another journal, which says the only serenade was by a band, which played "God save the Queen" on the previous night.
-A strange story is told by the New York Herald, which states :-- "It ought to be known that some days ago, when the dismissal of Mr. Crampton was under consideration in the Cabinet, the President sought an interview with him, and proposed an amicable suspension of the relations between himself and the Secretary of State.
-This Mr. Crampton promptly declined ; indeed its absurdity would seem to be sufficient to discredit the proposition.
+The New York Times says that a disgraceful attempt was made on the Saturday night previous to Mr. Crampton's departure to insult him by setting up a serenade of the kettles and implements of Consul's private residence.
+It was frustrated, however, y the active vigilance of the police.
+This is denied by another journal, which says the only screnade was by a band, which played "God save the Queen" on the previous night.
+A strange story is told by the New York Herald, which states :- " It ought to be known that some days ago, when the dismissal of Mr. Crampton was under consideration in the Cabinet, the President sought an interview with him, and proposed an amicable suspension of the relations between himself and the Secretary of State.
+This Mr. Crampton promptly declined; indeed its absurdity would seem to be sufficient to discredit the proposition.
 After this, not contented with his position, the President sounded Mr. Crampton upon the question of closing the embassy, which was thought to be a point of vitality in the relations of the two countries.
 Mr. Crampton was equally non-committed upon this point."

-It is stated that Mr. Crampton has all along acted under the advice of the French Minister.
-Mr. Brooks, the member of the House of Representatives who attacked Senator Sumner, has addressed to the President of the Senate a letter of apology, disclaiming any intention of committing a breach of the privileges of the Upper House, but defending his assault on Mr. Sumner, who, according to his (Mr. Brooks's) account, had insulted him.
+sulted him.
 "I had reason," he states, "to believe the senator from Massachusetts did not acknowledge that personal responsibility for wrongs in personal deportment, which would have saved me the painful necessity of the collision which I sought; and, in my judgment, therefore, I had no alternative but to act as I did."
 The Senate having complained of Mr. Brooks's conduct to the House of Representatives, a committee of the latter body has decided on the expulsion of the offender.

-The Democratic National Convention at Circinnati has had a very stormy gathering, at which there was some fighting and considerable violence.
+The Democratic National Convention at Cincinnati has had a very stormy gathering, at which there was some fighting and considerable violence.
 It was ultimately decided, however, to nominate Mr. Buchanan for the Presidency.

 Eight pro-slavery men have been killed by the Abolitionists on Potawotamie Creek, in Kansas.
-The Costa Rican army (according to American accounts) has evacuated Nicaragua owing to the prevalence of sick-ness, and Walker has entered Virgin Bay.
+The Costa Rican army (according to American accounts) has evacuated Nicaragua owing to the prevalence of sickness, and Walker has entered Virgin Bay.
 It is said there was no British blockade, Captain Tarleton, of the British frigate Eurydice, not having instructions to interpose any interruption to the landing of passengers or munitions of war.
 The Presidential election in Nicaragua has been conducted in an orderly and peaceable manner, and terminated in the return of Patricio Rivas, the Provisional President.
 The French ship of war Penelope has left for San Juan, and a commissioner has been despatched to confer with the Costa Ricans.
 An agent has been sent to Spain in order to submit to the home Government the necessity of immediate action against General Walker as a means of preserving Cuba to the Queen.